soraxas/sbp-env/_sources/visualisers.rst.txt

 -------------------------------------

-The 4D manipulator visualiser uses the same :class:`visualiser.PygameEnvVisualiser`, :class:`visualiser.PygamePlannerVisualiser` and :class:`visualiser.PygameSamplerVisualiser` as the `2D Image Space Visualiser`_
+The 4D manipulator visualiser uses the same :class:`sbp_env.visualiser.PygameEnvVisualiser`, :class:`sbp_env.visualiser.PygamePlannerVisualiser` and :class:`sbp_env.visualiser.PygameSamplerVisualiser` as the `2D Image Space Visualiser`_
 to visualise the planning scene.
-However, it performs the necessary kinematics transformations to translates configurations :math:`q \in C` to worldspace :math:`x \in \mathcal{W}` with the help of the collision checker :class:`collisionChecker.RobotArm4dCollisionChecker`.
+However, it performs the necessary kinematics transformations to translates configurations :math:`q \in C` to worldspace :math:`x \in \mathcal{W}` with the help of the collision checker :class:`sbp_env.collisionChecker.RobotArm4dCollisionChecker`.

 .. warning::